 The Department of Public Health received \$400,000 in SDDT funds to continue chronic disease and nutrition education programs for HOPE SF participants.
-The program serves the following priority populations: Black/African Americans, Latinx, Pacific Islanders, Youth (aged 10-18 years), Young Adults (aged 18-24), and low-income San Franciscans (<200% FPL).
 The program's key outcomes include (1) identifying hypertensive patients, (2) linking patients to clinical services, and (3) improving nutrition education.
-To reach these outcomes, HOPE SF partnered with the YMCA to hire and train HopeSF residents to provide these linkage and educational services, including through health fairs and wellness classes.
-The additional funding allowed increased hours for the community health workers with and additional educational support.
+To reach these outcomes, HOPE SF partnered with the YMCA to host health fairs and wellness classes.
+Hiring and gaps in educational support presented as barriers to serving clients.
+HOPE SF highlights the Community Health Worker training effort that is led for all its peer leaders.